Overcome habitual comfort overeating

 How difficult is it to resist that social norm?!

-This pervasive attitude is just one of the MYRIAD of things that make it difficult for us to stop eating, and to lose weight.
+This pervasive attitude is just one of the MYRIAD of things that make it difficult for us to stop overeating, and to lose weight.

 In this newsletter I’m going to show you one way to start thinking about your eating differently.
-Practice this for a couple of months and your eating behaviour will change.
+Practice this for a couple of months and your binge eating and emotional overeating behaviour will change.

-Today I’m going to tell you something about the habit process
+Today I’m going to tell you something about the overeating habit process

 (developed from the work of C. Duhigg)